qwell/disclosure-granicus-govqa/README.md

 ## Description

-Insufficient permission check vulnerabilities in Granicus's GovQA allowed unauthorized access to view, edit, and change ownership of open[^1] records requests, including restricted-access confidential records.
+Insufficient permission check vulnerabilities in Granicus's GovQA allowed unauthorized access to view, edit, and change ownership of open records requests[^1], including restricted-access confidential records.
 By changing ownership of a request, an attacker could effectively deny a legitimate user's access to that request.
 Affected deployments include a number of Department of Children and Family Services or equivalents, who provide highly explicit records detailing allegations of domestic violence and sexual abuse of children.

 ## Details